Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: Communication Design Examples for FL in Noisy Channels

 \subsection{Design Example I: Transmit Power Control for Analog Aggregation}

-An immediate engineering question following the theoretical analysis is how we can realize the {effective noise power} (either $\mathcal{O}\left({1}/{t^2}\right)$ or constant) in the theorems.
-One natural approach is \emph{transmit power control}, which has the flexibility of controlling the average receive SNR (and thus the effective noise power) while satisfying the power constraint.
-In this work, we design a power control policy for the analog aggregation FL framework in \cite{zhu2019broadband}, as an example to demonstrate the system design for FL tasks in the presence of communication noise.
+We first design a power control policy for the analog aggregation FL framework in \cite{zhu2019broadband,amiri2020federated,amiri2020sp}, as an example to demonstrate the system design for FL tasks in the presence of communication noise.

-\mypara{The analog aggregation method in \cite{zhu2019broadband}.} Consider a communication system where several narrowband orthogonal channels (e.g. sub-carriers in OFDM, time slots in TDMA, or eigenchannels in MIMO) are shared by $K$ random selected clients in an uplink model update phase of a communication round in \textsc{FedAvg}.
-Each element in the transmitted model $\vect{w}\in \mathbb{R}^d$ is allocated and transmitted in a narrowband channel and aggregated automatically over the air \cite{zhu2019broadband}.
+\mypara{The analog aggregation method in \cite{zhu2019broadband,amiri2020federated,amiri2020sp}.} Consider a communication system where several narrowband orthogonal channels \zixiangTCCN{(e.g., sub-carriers in orthogonal frequency-division multiplexing (OFDM), time slots in time division multiple access (TDMA))} are shared by $K$ random selected clients in an uplink model upload phase of a communication round.
+Each element in the transmitted model $\vect{w}\in \mathbb{R}^d$ is allocated and transmitted in a narrowband channel and aggregated automatically over the air.
 Denote the received signal of each element $i = 1, \cdots, d$ in the $t$-th communication round as

-where $r_{t,k}^{-\alpha/2}$ and $h_{t,k,i} \in \mathcal{CN}\sim(0,1)$ denote the large-scale and small-scale fading coefficients of the channel, respectively, $n_{t,i}\in \mathcal{CN}\sim(0,1)$ is the IID additive Gaussian white noise, and $p_{t,k,i}$ denotes the transmit power determined by the power control policy.
+where $r_{t,k}^{-\alpha/2}$ and $h_{t,k,i} \zixiangTCCN{ \sim\mathcal{CN}(0,1)}$ are the large-scale and small-scale fading coefficients of the channel, respectively, \zixiangTCCN{$n_{t,i} \sim\mathcal{CN}(0,1)$} is the additive Gaussian white noise of the channel, and $p_{t,k,i}$ denotes the transmit power determined by the power control policy.
 We assume perfect channel state information at the transmitters (CSIT).
 Due to the aggregation requirement of federated learning, the channel inversion rule is used in \cite{zhu2019broadband}, which leads to the following \textit{instantaneous} transmit power of user $k$ at time $t$ for model weight element $i$:

-where $\rho_{t}$ is a scalar that denotes the uplink average transmit power.
-Hence, the received SNR of the global model can be written as
+where $\rho_{t}^{\text{UL}}$ is a scalar that denotes the uplink average transmit power, which is to be optimized.
+Hence, the receive SNR of the global model can be written as